uwdb/DeepEverest/README.md

 The top-k results in `top_k`.
 Inspect them to investigate and understand the group of neurons' functionality by tying that functionality to the input examples in the dataset.

 ## Running the example notebook
-You can run `example.ipynb` to walk through the functionalities that DeepEverest provides. `old-examples/` also contains a few more examples for an old version of DeepEverest with some other useful interpretation techniques adapted from other projects (e.g., pixel-level attribution), which probably only works with Tensorflow 1.x.
+You can run `example_api.ipynb` to walk through the functionalities that DeepEverest provides. `old-examples/` also contains a few more examples for an old version of DeepEverest with some other useful interpretation techniques adapted from other projects (e.g., pixel-level attribution), which probably only works with Tensorflow 1.x.

 ## Working with your own model <a name="ownmodel"></a>
 To apply DeepEverest on your own raw model (currently supporting `tf.keras` models), create a subclass of `BaseModel` in `models/` because DeepEverest relies on methods of `BaseModel`.
 For example, create a file `CustomModel.py` in `models/`,